Diego Brandão: Absolute Championship Akhmat

 Diego faced Salman Zhamaldaev on 26 March 2021 at ACA 120: Oliveira vs. Bibulatov.
 After tripping Salman in the second round, Diego delivered an illegal soccer kick to the head of Salman while his knee was on the ground.
 Salman couldn't continue, hence it was announced as an DQ loss for Diego.

 Diego rematched Salman Zhamaldaev at ACA 127: Kerefov vs. Albaskhanov on 28 August 2021.
 Brandão lost the bout via majority decision.

-Diego faced Alexey Polpudnikov at ACA 134: Bagov vs. Koshkin on December 17, 2021.
+Diego faced Alexey Polpudnikov at ACA 134: Bagov vs. Koshkin on 17 December 2021.
 Brandão lost the bout via TKO in the third round.

-Diego faced Bibert Tumenov on February 26, 2022 at ACA 136: Bukuev vs Akopyan.
+Diego faced Bibert Tumenov on 26 February 2022 at ACA 136: Bukuev vs Akopyan.
 He lost the bout via body shot KO in the second round.

+Post ACA career

-Following leaving ACA, Diego faced Oleg Lichkovakha on Ural FC 1 on July 1, 2022.
-He won the bout via TKO in the second round with knees and punches.
+Following leaving ACA, Diego faced Oleg Lichkovakha at Ural FC 1 on 1 July 2022.
+He won the bout via TKO in the second round with knees and punches, breaking a six-fight losing streak and winning for the first time since 2019.

+He next faced Matt Wagy at AFL: Invincible 2023 on 20 January 2023.
+He won the bout via KO in the first round with a flying knee.

+Diego faced Derek Campos at Peak Fighting 29 on 10 June 2023.
+He won the bout via unanimous decision.

+Diego faced Karshyga Dautbek on 9 September 2023 at Alash Pride 89, losing the bout in 36 seconds via TKO stoppage.

+Professional grappling career

+Brandão stepped in on short notice to replace Kevin Lee against Chad Mendes in a grappling match at ADXC 5 on 3 August 2024.
+Brandão lost the match by decision.